MicrosoftDocs/fabric-docs/docs/real-time-intelligence/query-acceleration.md

 ## Set caching period

-Data is accelerated for a certain period of time, defined in days from the `modificationTime` in the delta log.
-The default caching period is 36500 days.
+Query acceleration is applied to data within a specific time period, defined as a timespan in days, starting from the `modificationTime` in the [delta log](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#add-file-and-remove-file).

+The default caching period is that of the database in which the OneLake shortcut has been created.
 To set this policy using commands, see [query acceleration policy](https://aka.ms/query-acceleration).
 To set the caching period in the UI, follow these steps:

 1. Browse to the shortcut you want to accelerate.
 1. In the menu bar, select **Manage** > **Data policies**.